ppone/docs/payments/autopay.md

 Absolutely.
 If you open the invoice in the dashboard you can trigger payment sooner by clicking **Collect now** on the invoice.
 This will initiate a collection attempt immediately.

+### Can I turn AutoPay off for one invoice?

+Yes.
+When creating an invoice for a customer that has AutoPay enabled, the AutoPay feature can be turned off for this invoice at the top fo the invoice creation page.
+The system will alert you that the invoice will be automatically charged on issuing.
+You can press the Turn AutoPay off, which will turn the AutoPay feature off for that particular Invoice.

 ### What automated emails does Invoiced send for AutoPay?

 Invoiced can send these emails with AutoPay: